Rodriguez among 13 players suspended by MLB

 But they did not receive any additional sanctions because they had already served 50-game suspensions for failing doping tests.

-The players’ union said it was satisfied with the 50-game penalties but opposed the sanction handed down to Rodriguez and would support his appeal.
+The players’ union said the 50-game bans were all fair but they would support Rodriguez’s appeal.

-Selig said Rodriguez was given a much stiffer penalty because he had committed other offences.
+Selig said Rodriguez received a stiffer penalty because he was a long-time drug user who had committed other offences.

+“Rodriguez’s discipline under the Joint Drug Prevention and Treatment Program is based on his use and possession of numerous forms of prohibited performance-enhancing substances, including Testosterone and human Growth Hormone, over the course of multiple years,” Selig said.

-“Rodriguez’s discipline under the basic agreement (baseball’s labour contract) is for attempting to cover-up his violations of the program by engaging in a course of conduct intended to obstruct and frustrate the Office of the Commissioner’s investigation,” Selig said.
+“Rodriguez’s discipline under the Basic Agreement is for attempting to cover-up his violations of the Program by engaging in a course of conduct intended to obstruct and frustrate the Office of the Commissioner’s investigation.”

-Although Rodriguez has never been punished for doping, he has previously admitted to using steroids, but said he stopped using them about a decade ago.
+Although Rodriguez had never previously been punished for doping, he had admitted to using steroids when he was with the Texas Rangers but said he stopped using them about a decade ago.

 Any suspension would also cost him financially with Selig saying he would not be paid while he was serving his ban.
 Rodriguez earns around $25 million a season with the Yankees and is under contract to the end of 2017.